Specialty Eyewear: Glasses

-While "one size fits all" might be true in some situations, it's rare that one pair of eyeglasses is suitable in all circumstances.
+While "one size fits all" might be true in some situations, it's rare that one pair of eyeglasses is adequate for all activities of a busy modern lifestyle.
 Examples of specialty eyewear include computer glasses, driving glasses and protective eyewear.

 According to a survey by The Vision Council, the most important reasons for purchasing specialty eyewear include: